 Boost your profession by incorporating the professional's perspective, through a complete program designed to teach you how to turn ideas into projects.

-A program created to allow you to implement the acquired knowledge almost immediately in your daily practice.
+A training program created to allow you to implement your acquired knowledge into your daily practice in an almost immediate way.